fsprojects/FSharp.Formatting/docs/zero-to-hero.md

 ## Next steps

-Mission accomplished right?
+Mission accomplished, right?
 If everything went well, you should have a published website at this point!
 Here are some next steps you could consider:

 ### Use fsx file in your documentation